Firstly, what can make it worse?

 Hyponatremia, an electrolyte imbalance characterised by low sodium levels in the blood, can worsen CBS by affecting brain function and neural signaling.

-What to do when symptoms start
+What to do when symptons start

 Not everyone with Charles Bonnet Syndrome needs treatment for the hallucinations.
 Once you know that the hallucinations can be a normal consequence of visual loss and that there are things you can do yourself that might help stop the hallucinations when they occur or reduce their impact, for most people this will be all that is required.
 However, before using self-help techniques, it is important to confirm you have Charles Bonnet Syndrome and rule out other factors that might be contributing to the symptoms.